okteto/okteto/docs/how-to-run-tests.md

 ### Requirements:

-You don't need to have any special prerrequisite to run unit tests locally.
+You don't need to have any special prerequisite to run unit tests locally.

 ### Run all unit tests